jafingerhut/lpc10/README.md

 compression algorithms, nor did I ever come to truly understand how they worked.

-After publishing the code, occasionally someone would ask me about the copyright and license that the code was released under.
-I always answered where I obtained the original code, and as far as I could tell, there was no copyright notice or license in the original code (please check for yourself in the file `lpc10-1.0.tar.gz` if you are curious), and I did not wish to restrict the code's use any more than the original was.

 + Internet Archive - https://en.wikipedia.org/wiki/Internet_Archive
 + Nautilus secure telephone application -
   https://en.wikipedia.org/wiki/Nautilus_(secure_telephone)